byungsujeong/Foreigner/README.md

 * Visualize the data using DataFrame from Pandas and Matplotlib library

 # Trade-off decisions
-At the time of the initial design, we planed to use the fbprophet library to include the prediction of trend of inbound foreigners by country.
+At the time of the initial design, we planned to use the fbprophet library to include the prediction of trend of inbound foreigners by country.
 I had a hard time installing this library in version 3.7 of Python.
 Therefore, I had to use the results of the analysis through the jupyter lab as an image.

 # Challenges
 In order to collect exchange rate disclosed by KEB Hana Bank in real time, I had to crawl data from the web page.
 I needed to understand libraries like 'beautiful soup', 'requests'.
-Also, i had to analyze DOM tree structure for getting attributes from HTML source.
+Also, I had to analyze DOM tree structure for getting attributes from HTML source.